HemaHarshita/Count-App/README.md

 # Count-App
-This application demonstrates about sharedpreference in order to save the data or state in form of  key value pair.
+This application demonstrates on using the sharedpreference in order to save the data or state in form of  key value pair.